Why Windows 10 Remote Assistance is Not Working and How to Fix It

 2. Go to Computer Configuration → Administrative Templates → System→Remote Assistance → Configure Offer Remote Assistance.

-3. Use the ‘gpupdate /force’ forcefully update the group policy.
+3. Use the ‘gpupdate /force’ to forcefully update the group policy.

 4. Restart the system and type msra.exe into the Command Prompt to check the result.